ArthurRAmaral/soldat-rank/README.md

  - npm install
  - composer install

 Rename the .env.example file to .env and make the propper configurations.
 Still in .env file, set the SUPERUSER_PASS with a strong password.
+Then run the commands:

  - php artisan key:generate
  - php artisan migrate